 It was Constantinople, now it’s Istanbul.
 Before that, it was Byzantium.
 This world city has been a lot of things and you can see this in the richness of its culture.
-Incredible sights about in this liberal urban sprawl that straddles Europe and Asia.
+Incredible sights can be found all over this liberal urban sprawl that straddles Europe and Asia.
 Oh, and the food is just as unbelievable.

 But in recent years there’s been some trouble with terrorism.
 High profile attacks, like one on the airport in 2016, and the constant threat of violence make it a bit concerning.
-Couple that news with seemingly endless tourist scamming and we get why you’d ask, “Is Istanbul safe?”
+Couple that news with seemingly endless tourist scamming and we get why you’d ask, “Is Istanbul safe for tourists?”

 Don’t worry.
 We have created a huge insider’s guide on the best things to do to stay safe in Istanbul.
 We’re all about smart travel and believe you should be able to go anywhere you want as long as you’re equipped with some great tips on staying safe.
 And we’ve got a lot of those.